 - It can be done with each arm independently, which can help to correct imbalances.

-- Can increase time under tension at top of curl
+- It can increase time under tension at the top of the curl

 - Dumbbell Hammer Curl